IBM-Bluemix-Docs/mobilepush/push_step_1.md

 Once you have obtained your FCM credentials and have generated the `google-services.json` file, the next step is to [Create a service instance](push_step_2.html).

-**Note_old**: FCM is the new version of Google Cloud Messaging (GCM).
-Ensure that you use FCM credentials for new apps.
-Existing apps would continue to function with GCM configurations.

-**Note_modified**: Google has deprecated GCM and has integrated Cloud Messaging with Firebase.
+**Note**: Google has deprecated GCM and has integrated Cloud Messaging with Firebase.
 You will have to migrate your GCM client apps on Android to FCM.

 ## For iOS
 {: #push_step_1_ios}